 The Fear of Vulnerability

 A few years ago, there was a TED talk that went viral and opened up a conversation on vulnerability (Brown, 2010).
 The person who gave this talk is a woman named Brené Brown, a researcher and author who has become widely known for her research on shame, vulnerability, and leadership.
 She went on to do more talks on the subject and created a few Netflix specials.
 The reason her talk became so widely known is because she was discussing concepts that people had been yearning to know more about, and had now received in a format that was publicly accessible.
-The year this talk went viral, I had every other client talking about the impact of this talk, and the conversations were similar – “I’ve always been afraid of being vulnerable in relationships”, “I feel a lot of shame for being inadequate”, “What if I make myself vulnerable, and get rejected?”.
+The year this talk went viral, every other client was talking about the impact of this talk, and the conversations were similar – “I’ve always been afraid of being vulnerable in relationships”, “I feel a lot of shame for being inadequate”, “What if I make myself vulnerable, and get rejected?”.
 This was a great starting point for a lot of people in delving deeper into their fear of vulnerability.

 A good way to understand vulnerability is through this description of it: